coolDev531/MERN-Redux-firebase-Scrimsfinder/README.md

 - accounts are now authenticated using google and stored in database.
 - users can edit their account information as long as it isn't taken

+### 9/4/2021
+- Database is now fully relational (teams and casters of scrim reference the user).
+- Added JWT & bcrypt ontop of google authentication with firebase.

+### 9/5/2021
+- Created a navbar drawer/burger-menu
+- Moved the date select filter and region filter for scrims into the drawer
+- Moved the show/hide current ,previous ,upcoming scrims toggles into the drawer.

 ---

 <br />